alexisdavalos/reduxboilerplate/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running `cd` into client folder and install dependencies with:

 ```
 yarn or npm install
 ```

-Then cd into client folder and
+Then start the development environment with:

 ```
 yarn or npm start